Lecanemab-irmb (Leqembi)

 Footnote6††† Suspend until MRI demonstrates radiographic stabilization and symptoms, if present, resolve; use clinical judgment in considering whether to continue treatment or permanently discontinue Leqembi.

 In persons who develop intracerebral hemorrhage greater than 1 cm in diameter during treatment with Leqembi, suspend dosing until MRI demonstrates radiographic stabilization and symptoms, if present, resolve.
-Per the label, use clinical judgement in considering whether to continue treatment after radiographic stabilization and resolution of symptoms or permanently discontinue Leqembi.
+Per the label, use clinical judgment in considering whether to continue treatment after radiographic stabilization and resolution of symptoms or permanently discontinue Leqembi.

 Source: Eisai, 2023b